jackokring/goali/README.md

 type information **before** an identifier.
 This slightly increases parse complexity and prevents some kind of edit selection of type DropDown inserting an identifier TextBox.
+* The weird `import "github.com/jackokring/v2/cpy3"` and making a new `v2` branch along with a `module github.com/jackokring/cpy3/v2` just to allow a `go get github.com/jackokring/cpy3/v2@v2.0.0` after a following `GOPROXY=proxy.golang.org go list -m github.com/jackokring/cpy3/v2@v2.0.0` but only after a `git tag v2.0.0` itself after a push followed by a `git push origin v2.0.0`.
+* Of course the above is made more irritating by node.js inside VSCode spamming the `-jMAX` option and behaving in its docs like the other processes on the system are the problem.
+Apparently, the terminal failure to initialize on first go is a feature, and it can only count to 120.

 ## TODO